prplecake/jphotos/README.md

 jphotos will be written in Go and use Amazon S3 as the storage backend.
-The project will fill a long-time desire to have a platform to share my photos, that isn't Flickr, or 500px, or Format, etc.
+The project will fill a long-time desire to have a platform to share my photos, that isn't Flickr, or 500px, or Format, Imgur, etc.

 photos.jrgnsn.net is eventually where this app will go live and will be where I host pictures, photography, etc.